ArchiveTeam/WebArchiver/README.md

 ## Servers

-Archiver consists of staging and crawling servers.
+WebArchiver consists of staging and crawling servers.
 Staging servers divide the work among crawlers and other staging servers.

 Settings for a server can be set by running
 ```bash